-September 2004 Groundwater Sampling Results
+December 2004 Groundwater Sampling Results

-The locations of all off-post wells sampled in September 2004 are shown on Figure 1.
+The locations of all off-post wells sampled in December 2004 are shown on Figure 1.
 According to the EPA drinking water standards, concentrations below 5.0 ppb for PCE and TCE are considered safe.
-Table 1 (see back) presents groundwater analytical data for PCE and TCE from September 2004.
-Eighteen wells had VOC detections.
-One well, RFR-10, exceeded the MCL for PCE and TCE in the September 2004 sampling event.
-PCE and TCE concentrations detected in wells JW-8, JW-14, FO-J1, HS-2, I10-2, I10-4, LS-2, LS-3, LS-4, LS-5, LS-6, LS-7, OFR-1, OFR-2, OFR-3, RFR-11, and RFR-12 were below the MCL.
-All other VOC detections were below the applicable MCLs in drinking water and below the laboratory reporting limit (RL) for PCE and TCE and do not prevent usability of these wells.
+Table 1 (see back) presents groundwater analytical data for PCE and TCE from December 2004.
+Nineteen wells had VOC detections.
+One well, RFR-10, exceeded the MCL for PCE and TCE in the December 2004 sampling event.
+Well RFR-11 exceeded the MCL for PCE, but not for TCE.
+PCE and/or TCE concentrations detected in wells OFR-3, LS-2, LS-3, LS-6 and LS-7 were below the MCL and all other VOC detections were below the laboratory reporting limit.
+In all other wells tested, VOC detections were below the applicable MCLs in drinking water and below the laboratory reporting limit (RL) for PCE and TCE and do not prevent usability of these wells.
 CSSA will continue to sample both on- and off-post groundwater on a quarterly basis for the foreseeable future.
 CSSA will continue to coordinate this groundwater monitoring program with the regulatory agencies and other potentially affected parties, including the EPA, TCEQ, Fort Sam Houston, City of Fair Oaks, Fair Oaks Water Utilities, Bexar Metropolitan Water District, Bexar County Commissioners' office, State Representatives' offices, local, state, and federal elected officials, and others.